Gunman attacks Pittsburgh synagogue, killing 11 people

-PITTSBURGH (AP) — A shooter opened fire during a baby naming ceremony at a Pittsburgh synagogue on Saturday, killing 11 people.
+PITTSBURGH (AP) — A gunman who’s believed to have spewed anti-Semitic slurs and rhetoric on social media barged into a Pittsburgh synagogue on Saturday and opened fire, killing 11 people in one of the deadliest attacks on Jews in U.S. history.

-At least six other people were wounded, including four police officers who dashed to the scene, authorities said.
+The 20-minute attack at Tree of Life Congregation in the Squirrel Hill neighborhood left six others wounded, including four police officers who dashed to the scene, authorities said.

-Police said a suspect was in custody after the attack at the Tree of Life Congregation in Pittsburgh’s Squirrel Hill neighborhood.
-A law enforcement official identified the suspect as Robert Bowers and said he is in his 40s.
-The official wasn’t authorized to discuss an ongoing investigation and spoke to The Associated Press on condition of anonymity.

-Bob Jones, the special agent in charge of the FBI’s office in Pittsburgh, said investigators Bowers was not known to law enforcement and that they believe he was acting alone.
-He said Bowers’ full motive still isn’t known.
+The suspect, Robert Bowers, traded gunfire with police and was shot several times.
+Bowers, who was in fair condition at a hospital, was expected to face federal hate-crime charges.

+“Please know that justice in this case will be swift and it will be severe,” Scott Brady, the chief federal prosecutor in western Pennsylvania, said at a late-afternoon news conference, characterizing the slaughter as a “terrible and unspeakable act of hate.”

+Bob Jones, head of the FBI’s Pittsburgh office, said that worshippers “were brutally murdered by a gunman targeting them simply because of their faith,” though he cautioned the shooter’s full motive was not yet known.
+In a statement, Attorney General Jeff Sessions said the Justice Department would file hate crime and other charges against Bowers.

+Bowers, who had no apparent criminal record, expressed virulently anti-Semitic views on a social media site called Gab, according to an Associated Press review of an archived version of the posts made under his name.
+The cover photo for his account featured a neo-Nazi symbol, and his recent posts included a photo of a fiery oven like those used in Nazi concentration camps used to cremate Jews during World War II.
+Other posts referenced false conspiracy theories suggesting the Holocaust — in which an estimated 6 million Jews perished — was a hoax.
+He also wrote of a Jewish “infestation,” using a slur for Jews.

-The social media site Gab.com said the alleged shooter had a profile on its website, which is popular with far-right extremists.
-The company said the account was verified after the shooting and matched the name of the gunman.
+Gab confirmed the alleged shooter had a profile on its website, which is popular with far-right extremists.

-A man with the same name posted on Gab before the shooting that “HIAS likes to bring invaders in that kill our people.
+Before the shooting, the poster believed to be Bowers also wrote that “HIAS likes to bring invaders in that kill our people.
 I can’t sit by and watch my people get slaughtered.
 Screw your optics, I’m going in.”

 HIAS is a nonprofit group that helps refugees around the world find safety and freedom.
 The organization says it is guided by Jewish values and history.

-“It is a very horrific crime scene.
-It’s one of the worst that I’ve seen and I’ve been on some plane crashes,” said a visibly moved Wendell Hissrich, the Pittsburgh public safety director.

-The synagogue is located in the tree-lined residential neighborhood of Squirrel Hill, about 10 minutes from downtown Pittsburgh and the hub of Pittsburgh’s Jewish community.

-Jonathan Greenblatt, chief executive officer of the Anti-Defamation League, said the group believes it is the deadliest attack on the Jewish community in U.S. history.
+Jonathan Greenblatt, chief executive officer of the Anti-Defamation League, said the group believes Saturday’s attack was the deadliest on the Jewish community in U.S. history.

 “Our hearts break for the families of those killed and injured at the Tree of Life Synagogue, and for the entire Jewish community of Pittsburgh,” Greenblatt said.